Blog

 Most companies say they trust their employees.
 Then they track their mouse movements, require them to be online during specific hours, and make them justify every decision up the chain.

-Real autonomy means trusting people to figure out when they work best, supported by employee self-service portals that give them direct control over their own schedules and administrative needs.
+Real autonomy within a dynamic work model means trusting people to figure out when they work best, supported by self-service portals, supported by employee self-service portals that give them direct control over their own schedules and administrative needs.
 Some people are most productive at 6am.
 Others hit their stride at 10pm.
 Some need absolute silence.
 Others need the ambient noise of a coffee shop.

 The mistake organizations make is assuming everyone works the same way.
 They don’t.
 When you give people control over their environment and schedule, productivity jumps because they’re working with their natural rhythms instead of fighting them.